axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/pdbtool.1.md

 `merge [options]`

 Use the `merge` command to combine separate pattern database files into a single file (pattern databases are usually stored in separate files per applications to simplify maintenance).
 If a file uses an older database format, it is automatically updated to the latest format (`V3`).
-See the [`The syslog-ng Administrator Guide`](https://www.syslog-ng.com/) for details on the different pattern database versions.
+See the [AxoSyslog documentation](https://axoflow.com/docs/) for details on the different pattern database versions.

 - `--debug` or `-d`